ericrkuo/DeadCodeRemover/README.md

 1. The amount of code removed and which lines were removed
 2. The variables that depend on each line.
    1. This statistic is useful for our target users in the sense that they can identify any variables that mistakenly should not depend on the current line.
-Furthermore, they can also use this to identify lines that have *too* many implicit and explicit dependencies, which may motivate them to further simplify their code.
+Furthermore, they can also use this to identify lines that have *too* many implicit and explicit dependencies, which may motivate the user to simplify their code.

+### Drill Down View

+Our UI also displays the individual program slices for each effective variable.
+This is important to the programmer in case they want finer grained details on why some dependencies exist between variables.

 # User Studies